IgorDrgonec/VectorBT-Flask/docs/docs/features.md

 # Features :zap:

-On top of the [features](https://vectorbt.dev/getting-started/features/) offered by the community version of vectorbt, vectorbt PRO implements the following major enhancements:
+On top of the [features](https://vectorbt.dev/getting-started/features/) offered by the open-source version of vectorbt, vectorbt PRO implements the following major enhancements:

 ## Performance